vsRushy/WhispEngine/README.md

 ﻿# 3D Game Engine: WhispEngine

 ## Current Version
-v Assignment2.0
+v Assignment3.0

 ## Description
-This is a 3D Game Engine made by Students at CITM (UPC) from Spain.
+This is a 3D Game Engine made by Students at CITM (UPC).

+The project is forked originally from https://github.com/Empty-Whisper/WhispEngine.

 ### Installing
 Go to our github release page and download the las version .zip :